 What To Do If You Fell Victim to Scam or Hack Print

 Scams are an unfortunate reality of the crypto industry.
 The Polkadot community takes the matter of scam fighting and prevention very seriously.
 It is the first ecosystem that has a dedicated and decentralized Anti-Scam Team that has taken great strides in protecting our community.
-Still, vigilance is required on behalf of the user, and for this reason, we have compiled a guide on our wiki on how to protect yourself from scams, which we strongly recommend everyone to read.
+Still, vigilance is required on behalf of the user, and for this reason, we have compiled a guide on how to protect yourself from scams, which we strongly recommend everyone to read.

 Unfortunately, though, and despite the Anti-Scam Team's best efforts, some people will inadvertently fall prey to bad actors.
 If this is the case for you, the sad truth is that it's extremely unlikely you'll be able to get your stolen funds back.